 Dedicate Healthy Mother Plants

-One of the best practices is to dedicate your best plants for cloning.
+One of the best practices is to dedicate your best plants to cloning.
 As a grower, it is essential to identify the healthiest Marijuana plants.
 You don’t yield their crops but keep them to take cuttings for your next batch of clones.

 Such dedicated plants don’t produce buds.
 Often, they become a problem when you don’t have much-growing space because it compromises productivity.